daltyboy11/daltyboy11.github.io/_posts/2019-11-20-fun-with-swift-syntax.md

 ## Visiting FunctionParameterSyntax Nodes
 This one is a bit more complicated.
 We have two cases to deal with:
-1. The function parameter has only a local name - this is the only option in most programming languages: `func eatRats(snake: Snake)`
+1. The function parameter has only a local name - this is the only option in most programming languages: e.g. `func eatRats(snake: Snake)`
 2. The function parameter has an external and local name.
-If you write Swift code you have seen this before: `func eatRats(withSnake snake: Snake)`
+If you write Swift code you have seen this before: e.g. `func eatRats(withSnake snake: Snake)`

 `FunctionParameterSyntax` nodes have `firstName` and `secondName` properties.
 They are both `TokenSyntax` objects.
 Interestingly, depending on the case, the propery that holds the _local_ parameter name is different.

-In the first case the `firstName` property holds the local parameter name and in the second case the `firstName` property holds the external parameter name, whereas the `secondName` property holds the internal parameter name.
+When the parameter only has a local name it's stored in the `firstName` property of the node.
+When the parameter has both the external and local name the external name is stored in the `firstName` property and the local name is stored in the `secondName` property.

-We'll handle each case with a simple if statement
+We'll handle each case separately.

 ```swift
 override func visit(_ node: FunctionParameterSyntax) -> Syntax {
   // If both firstName and secondName are non nil then it's a function